MoiMoiGirls/Project_Plan/Project_Plan.md

     Hoodie’s vision and future goal is to be accessible for designers and people with few coding skills because Hoodie think this matters.
-    Hoodie is written entirely in JavaScript.
+    Hoodie is written entirely in JavaScript.</p>

 <h1>2.
 Mentors</h1>
    <p><strong>*Hoodie Mentors</strong> : Jan Lehnardt, Gregor </p>